jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

 - TODO - IMPROVE THIS STATEMENT/DETAIL - Given the statistics (referring to the NIST NVD slide stats), on avg. attackers know an explooit ## of days in advance of companies being able to actually patch against a particaulr threat.

-## Future - Build out connection AWS registry, Github repo, full workflow.
-To Do's
-- Create repo with Dockerfile and app files
-- SYnc up with Prisma Cloud
-- Add CI tools to push to ECR
-- Setup Scan of Repos/Registries
-- Setup to be able to pull images from registry to vulnerable instance
+## Additional Bonus - Integrate Demo with Shift Left Capabilities

 ## Cleanup
 1. Disable Host WAAS rule
 2. Change Runtime Container Policy, Processes from Prevent to Alert
+3. Disable other Rules you used (i.e. Vulnerabilities, Compliance, Trusted Images)
-3. Exit SSH sessions and run the `bash destroy-lab.sh` script
+4. Exit SSH sessions and run the `bash destroy-lab.sh` script

 ## Other Notes